-Contractors are the key success factors in winter maintenance
+Contractors play a key role in the success of winter maintenance

 The Finnish railway network is divided into twelve maintenance areas.
-As a rule, five-year basic maintenance contracts, with an option of two additional years, are entered for these areas.
-Competitive tendering is currently ongoing in several different maintenance areas.
-These contracts include winter maintenance.
-In all maintenance areas, snow removal from platforms and station areas is divided into three service level categories, while snow removal from track areas is divided into two service level categories.
-The contractors carry out the maintenance according to the agreed upon service level, using their own methods and resources.
+In all maintenance areas, snow removal from platforms and station areas is divided into three service-level categories, while snow removal from track areas is divided into two service-level categories.

 The maintenance measures are carried out by contractors selected by competitive tendering.
 Each contractor implements the maintenance in accordance with the agreed service level using the methods and resources of its own choosing.